 Rapid urbanization challenges, such as the safe removal and management of solid waste within cities, can be overcome in ways that allow them to continue to thrive and grow, while improving resource use and reducing pollution and poverty.
 One such example is an increase in municipal waste collection.
 There needs to be a future in which cities provide opportunities for all, with access to basic services, energy, housing, transportation and more.

 The built environment is crucial to the development of sustainable cities and communities.

-Urban design can contribute to include all citizens and reduce the risk of exclusion and assault.
-As part of this, consideration of the needs of marginalized and disenfranchised citizens should be included from the early stages of planning, and all levels of stakeholders should be involved in the process.
+Urban design can contribute to including all citizens and reduce the risk of exclusion and assault.
+As part of this, consideration of the needs of marginalised and disenfranchised citizens should be included from the early stages of planning, and all levels of stakeholders should be involved in the process.
 Urban design should also help reduce and counteract the environmental impacts of overuse, traffic, waste, noise and light pollution in urban areas.
 Individual buildings as well as building complexes and settlements must be developed to increase resilience and robustness in the face of climate change and include vegetation and green areas to help counteract the loss of vegetation and biodiversity caused by urban growth.
 Examples of this span broadly and can be found in housing renewal projects, in climate adaptation plans, in collective reuse stations, in pocket parks and in bike path expansions.